 Glenn’s analysis and assessment efforts are in support of the Vehicle Integrated Performance, Environments and Resources (VIPER) working group at NASA’s Johnson Space Center.
-Glenn is also working with the following contractors: Boeing, Pratt & Whitney Rocketdyne, and Loral Space and Communications.
+Glenn is also working with the following contractors: Boeing, Aerojet Rocketdyne, and Loral Space and Communications.

 SPACE was first developed by Glenn (then known as Lewis Research Center) in 1988 as a tool for performing independent verification and validation of EPS performance calculations.
-Since then, SPACE has been used as the primary EPS performance tool for ISS redesign activities and during the Verification Analysis Cycles (VACs) that occur prior to each space shuttle flight to the ISS.
+Since then, SPACE has been used as the primary EPS performance tool for ISS redesign activities and during the Verification Analysis Cycles (VACs) that occurred prior to each space shuttle flight to the ISS.
+The team now performs VACs prior to arrival of any Visiting Vehicle, such as the Russian Soyuz, and Progress, the Japanese HTV, and the US Orbital and SpaceX.

 Glenn uses the SPACE software to perform energy balance analysis to determine if the power system can support a given time-phased load profile.
 Johnson gives Glenn’s SPACE team detailed time-phased load profiles that provide a list of values describing how electric power loads (electrical drain) vary over time.